Men’s Hormones and Sleep

 Does GABA Affect Testosterone and Sleep in Men?

 Testosterone and GABA are biochemically linked.
-The body converts testosterone into androstanediol, a neurosteroid that directly activates GABA-A receptors — the same receptors that hold sleep together through the night.
+The body converts testosterone into androstanediol, a neurosteroid that positively modulates GABA-A receptors — the same receptors that hold sleep together through the night.
 As testosterone declines with age, this neurosteroid-mediated GABA support declines with it.
 A prospective study in a transgender cohort confirmed that testosterone causally reshapes sleep

 Does GABA Affect Testosterone and Sleep in Men?
 Read Post »